 Mr. Widmier began working for the FAA in December 2010 at the FAA Academy.
 After completing initial training, he reported to David Wayne Hooks airport (DWH) in March of 2010.
 Mr. Widmier transferred to HOU in January of 2016.
 He was qualified on the FD/CD and GC positions, and was training on the LC, helicopter, and local assist positions.
 Mr. Widmier has received approximately 19 hours of OJT on the LC position.
 He held an ATC medical certificate.
 Mr. Widmier had Saturday and Sunday off.
-On the day of the accident, he was working his regularly assigned shift of 0700 to 1500 and receiving training on the LC position from his secondary OJTI, Brian Way.
-He was not sure how long he had been on position before the accident.
+On the day of the accident, he was working his regularly assigned shift of 0700 to 1500 and receiving training on the LC position before the accident.